-IBM says 'blame Canada' after $5.7m IT contract balloons to $185m
+Blame Canada? $5.7m IBM IT deal balloons to $185m thanks to 'an open bag of money'

 With all their hockey hullabaloo, and that crazy payout too

-A $5.7m IBM contract to update payroll systems for the Canadian government has turned into a $185m boondoggle for the Great White North.
+A CA$5.7m IBM contract to update payroll systems for the Canadian government has turned into a CA$185m boondoggle for the Great White North.
 That's $4.62m and $150m in US currency, respectively.

 The relatively straightforward task of installing PeopleSoft HR software for a few government agencies has morphed into a massive project dubbed Phoenix, which is detailed in a 1,700-page contract that has been revised some three dozen times, CBC reported today.